 There are no recent occurrences of this species within five miles of the Project area, although there are two historical reported occurrences within this buffer (CDFW 2015b and c), with several more recorded sightings located just outside the five-mile search radius.
-The Project area includes some suitable habitat for the Cascades frog, but the species does was not observed within or in the vicinity of the proposed Project.
+Cold Creek, which crosses the Project Area is slow moving, and combined with the presence of moist meadows and marsh, provides suitable habitat for Cascades frog, but the species does was not observed within or in the vicinity of the proposed Project.
 Cascades frog has a moderate potential to occur.